jkeifer/cog-vs-zarr/README.md

 ```

 Jupyter should automatically launch the JupyterLab interface in a web browser
 with this project loaded.
-Select a notebook from the `notebooks` directory and
+Select and open a notebook from the `notebooks` directory.
-work through it.